astudios-org/astudios/ARCHITECTURE.md

 Each module has specific error types:

-- **AsManError**: Main error enum with variants for all error scenarios
+- **AstudiosError**: Main error enum with variants for all error scenarios
 - **Contextual Messages**: User-friendly error messages with context
 - **Recovery Suggestions**: Actionable next steps for users